stu-bell/singalong/README.md

 # TODO

 ## Next
-- remove lyrics lines after the end time?
+- plane rotation for scenarios where projector isn't in line with projector screen? toggle a slider on the X and Y axis to tilt the plan of the lyrics container??
+- offline usage with service worker

 ## bugs
-- bug when scroll backwards, list items disappear from the bottom
+- bug when scroll backwards, list items disappear from the bottom. lyrics.ts forwards/backwards?
 - empty lines at the top of the screen should be large height - what about replacing with a space?

 ## Later
-- offline usage with service worker
 - album cover.
 Column for album cover art.
 Column for time to display album in song, and duration (default to 2s?)
 - background gif on loop.
 Lyrics should have a fading border around them in case they overlap the background?
 - search feature for searching lyrics in a folder, when accompanying live music on request
 - background gif.
 If lyrics are wide, they might overlay a background and not be clearly visible - put a translucent background over lyrics? _background.gif in the playlist folder?
 Should stay within the container, if resized - resizing is for aligning on a projector
-- plane rotation for scenarios where projector isn't in line with projector screen? toggle a slider on the X and Y axis to tilt the plan of the lyrics container??
 - pause audio/lrc?
 - touch controls? single tap moves forwards.
 What about double tap to move back?
 Or swipe?